Investments in Research

 What work was done to establish a foundation for research at D-HH?

 Burgess: Research isn’t new to D-HH.
 In addition to the grants and contracts portfolio now managed and growing at D-HH, more than 500 studies or trials are actively enrolling across the system.
-D-HH supports a multitude of experts in research, including researchers and scientists and supporting staff across basic, clinical and transitional areas of research.
+D-HH supports a multitude of experts in research, including researchers and scientists and supporting staff across basic, clinical and translational areas of research.
 The Office of Research Operations is the centralized administrative and operational “hub” across all departments and is working to create mechanisms for connectedness to all research sites across D-HH.
 We have created centralized mechanisms of support for our research operations across D-HH, which includes intentional partnerships between the Clinical Trials Office, the Sponsored Projects Administration for grants and contracts, Research Finance, the Norris Cotton Cancer Center Office of Clinical Research, Investigational Pharmacy, Research Informatics, Technology Transfer and the newly forming D-HH Institutional Review Board (IRB).
 Currently in the growth phase, and gaining new abilities and agility to grow the portfolio, we are already seeing the impact with increased grant submissions and awards as well as a healthy clinical trial pipeline that is growing.

 What types of roles contribute to the Research Operations team across D-HH?